 Negative comments posted by your existing customers will discourage potential customers away from your brand.
 What’s more, comments on review sites stick around long after the outage has concluded.
 This reputation hit is a long-term cost of downtime.

 Bad reviews and angry customers lead companies to extreme measures to recover their tattered reputation.
 You’ll waste resources just to regain the trust of customers and potential customers.
 Your downtime may even have tangible finance costs in the form of refunds or service credits.

 The Cost of Downtime

-From intangible costs, to incalculable costs, to hard estimates between $40,000 and $200,000 per hour, the cost of downtime varies widely from company to company.
+From intangible costs to incalculable costs to hard estimates between $40,000 and $200,000 per hour, the cost of downtime varies widely from company to company.
 But no matter what the costs, companies should be employing all the monitoring and recovery tools available to them to reduce downtime.

 One such tool is our product, StatusGator which saves you time when discovering the source of an outage.
-StatusGator monitors the public service status pages of more than 500 cloud services, the kind you depend on every day to keep your infrastructure up and running.
-When an outage occurs, you can check your StatusGator dashboard first and see immediately if any of your dependencies are experiencing downtime.
+StatusGator monitors the public service status pages of more than 2,700 cloud services, the kind you depend on every day to keep your infrastructure up and running.
+When an outage occurs, you can check your StatusGator status page first and see immediately if any of your dependencies are experiencing downtime.
 Instead of wasting hours tracking down the source of the problem, you can know immediately if your provider is already working on the issue.

 With StatusGator, you’ll be able to monitor all your providers on an all-in-one view status page to catch on issues before it’s too late.

 Sign up for our free trial and let us know how we can improve StatusGator.